 In addition to medical backgrounds and high education levels, MSLs need soft skills to form a network of professional connections.

-“While it is important to have a strong scientific background to be able to present data, this can largely be taught,” says Christy Cheung, medical science liaison in neurology at Sanofi Genzyme.
+“While it is important to have a strong scientific background to be able to present data, this can largely be taught,” says Christy Cheung, digital innovation and transformation lead at Sanofi.
 “The soft skills, on the other hand, are much harder to coach.
 From my experience so far and in speaking with my mentors too, I would argue that the soft skills are even more important.”

 MSLs aren’t hired to live in the world of academia or research where they can stay in the lab all day.
 These professionals need to advocate for their employers and effectively communicate the details of new therapies and treatments.